 NEW TITLES FOR 2018

 The High Window Press has a bumper crop of new titles in the pipeline for 2018, the scheduling of which we are still working on.
 However with our Spring issue we are launching Bare Bones, a new collection of poems by Lincoln-based poet Norton Hodges and Wounded Light by the wonderfully exuberant James Russell.
-This will be followed in due course by the following: Bone Antler Stone by Tim Miller, Wardrobe Blues for a Japanese Lady by London poet Alan Price and Trodden Before by Patricia McCarthy..
+This was followed in by Bone Antler Stone by Tim Miller, Wardrobe Blues for a Japanese Lady by London poet Alan Price and Trodden Before by Patricia McCarthy, all of which were published in the summer.
+We decided to have a break in the autumn but are publishing two further collections in December to round off the year: Janky Tuk Tuks by Wendy Holborow and Cradle of Bones by Frances Sackett.

 March 2018: Bare Bones by Norton Hodges